Sandaime J Soul Brothers: 2014–2015: R.Y.U.S.E.I and Planet Seven

-On late December the details of their new album were released.
+In late December the details of their new album were released.
 The album would be titled PLANET SEVEN and it would be released on January 28, 2015 JST.

 In 2015 Sandaime J Soul Brothers's fifth studio album PLANET SEVEN was released in five editions and sold 508,337 on its first week once again gaining the number one spot at the Oricon Album Charts.
 PLANET SEVEN stayed in the top five position for over a month and amassed at total of 855,215 physical copies sold and was certified for selling 1 million copies by the RIAJ.